-Colorado currently has five waivers that are open to children.
+Colorado currently has our waivers that are open to children.
 All are HCBS 1915(c) Medicaid waivers.
 Four of these programs waive parental income; we do not know the status of the other.
-For general information on Colorado's waivers, see this overview.
-See also this chart of the four waivers that are for children only.
+In 2025, Colorado merged its two waivers for children who are medically fragile into a waiver called the Children with Complex Health Needs Waiver (CwCHN).
+Children currently in the HCBS Waiver for Children with Life-Limiting Illness and Children’s Home and Community Based Services (CHCBS) Waiver will be transitioned to the new waiver over the next year.
+For general information on Colorado’s waivers, see this overview.
+See also these charts comparing waivers.

 In addition to waivers, Colorado has a Medicaid buy-in program for children with disabilities whose families earn less than 300% of the federal poverty line.